RayTracing/raytracing.github.io/README.md

 As before, www.in1weekend.com will have further readings and references.

+## Corrections
+If you spot errors or have suggested corrections, please [submit issues via GitHub].

 Acknowledgements
 -----------------
 Thanks to Dave Hart and Jean Buckley for help on the original manuscript.
 Thanks to Paul Melis,